 Sensitive receptors are people that have an increased sensitivity to air pollution or environmental contaminants, such as the elderly, children, people with asthma or other respiratory illnesses, and others who are at a heightened risk of negative health outcomes due to exposure to air pollution.
 Some land uses are considered more sensitive to changes in air quality than others, due to the population that occupies the uses and the activities involved.
 Sensitive receptor locations include schools, parks and playgrounds, day care centers, nursing homes, hospitals, and residences.
-The nearest sensitive receptor locations to the project area are single-family residences located approximately 0.32 miles to the north and northwest.
+The nearest sensitive receptor to the project area is a single-family residence located approximately 580 feet to the east.